jnnnnn/EDAP/README.md

 This project uses OpenCVSharp, which should be downloaded automatically when you try to build the project.
 (The Nuget package management system is part of Visual Studio.)

+# Algorithm

+See Pilot.cs. tldr:

+1. press jump
+2. wait 30 seconds
+3. wait until centre of screen goes bright (star appears -- (a)) or compass stops moving (non-sequence star -- (b)) 4a.
+50% throttle, pitch up if IMPACT warning is displayed, wait 20 seconds (scoop) 4b. select star, use compass to point away from star
+5. select next destination, use compass to point at it
+6. go to step 1 until jump counter is 0
+7. set throttle to 75%, point at target continuously
+8. if "safe disengage" is displayed, press docking key sequence (disengage, wait, boost, 0% throttle, request docking)

 # Watch out

-Things that may kill you if you leave this running unattended include, but are not limited to:
+Things that may kill you if you leave this running unattended include:

-1. int er dicts
-2. binaries
-3. overheating
+1. interdiction (if you use this in the bubble, keep an eye on it)
+2. binaries / multiple stars (it will pitch up to avoid collisions while scooping but otherwise takes no evasive measures)
+3. white dwarfs, black holes, and neutron stars (it won't try to scoop these but may still hit the cones)
+4. overheating near big stars -- the 20-second scoop wait is not long enough for some stars, it will start charging to jump too early
-4. bugs / bad code
+5. bugs / bad code -- i've tested it fairly extensively but it may stil have weird shit
+6. aliens